Are you planning a trip to Oahu for 2024 and want to start working on your Hawaii itinerary? Check out these awesome things to do on Oahu with kids!

 It’s a great place to find matching Aloha shirts and dresses to wear to luaus or for family photos.

-And they have a bunch of hair accessories like silk flowers and artificial flower crowns!
+They also have a variety of hair accessories, including silk flowers and artificial flower crowns!

 We like to give our kids $10 and let them pick out whatever they want.
 Usually it’s tiki statues, candy, and souvenir toys!